Davy Crockett (miniseries)

-Davy Crockett was a five-part serial which aired on ABC from 1954–1955 in one-hour episodes, on the Disneyland series.
-The series starred Fess Parker as real-life frontiersman Davy Crockett and Buddy Ebsen as his friend, George Russel.
+Davy Crockett is a five-part serial which aired on ABC from 1954–1955 in one-hour episodes, on the Disneyland series.
+The series starred Fess Parker as real-life frontiersman Davy Crockett and Buddy Ebsen as his friend, George Russell.
 The first three and last two episodes were respectively edited into the theatrical films Davy Crockett, King of the Wild Frontier (released in 1955) and Davy Crockett and the River Pirates (1956).
-This series and film are known for the catchy theme song, "The Ballad of Davy Crockett".
+This series and film are known for the theme song, "The Ballad of Davy Crockett".

 Episodes

 Walt Disney produced weekly one-hour television programs for ABC as part of a deal that allowed him to build the Disneyland theme park.
 Disney wished to highlight historical figures, and his company developed three episodes on Crockett – "Davy Crockett, Indian Fighter", "Davy Crockett Goes to Congress", and "Davy Crockett at the Alamo", broadcast December 1954–February 1955.
-They were shot on color film at the Great Smoky Mountains National Park at the Mountain Farm Museum adjacent to the Oconaluftee Visitor Center, near Qualla Reservation's entrance; and at Janss Conejo Ranch, California.
-Crockett's death at the Battle of the Alamo is not actually shown; all we see is Crockett, the last survivor in the battle, on the parapet swinging his rifle at the oncoming hordes of Mexican soldiers.
+They were shot on color film at Great Smoky Mountains National Park at the Mountain Farm Museum adjacent to the Oconaluftee Visitor Center, near Qualla Reservation's entrance; and at Janss Conejo Ranch, California.
+Crockett's death at the Battle of the Alamo is not actually shown; Crockett, the last survivor in the battle, is seen on the parapet swinging his rifle at the oncoming hordes of Mexican soldiers.
 The picture fades and the flag of Texas is shown flying in the breeze as the male chorus reprises the last lines of "The Ballad of Davy Crockett".
 The first three episodes of the serial were edited together as the theatrical film Davy Crockett, King of the Wild Frontier (1955).

 Although the historical Crockett perished at the Alamo, two other TV segments followed in November–December 1955: "Davy Crockett's Keelboat Race" and "Davy Crockett and the River Pirates", filmed in Cave-In-Rock, Illinois.
 These episodes were edited together as the theatrical film Davy Crockett and the River Pirates (1956).
 Crockett faces off against Mike Fink, another early American legend.
 In "Davy Crockett and the River Pirates", the men pick up a traveling minstrel (Walter Catlett), who unknown to them is in league with local river bandits.
 On their way to get horses, from friendly Chickasaw tribesmen, Davy and Georgie are kidnapped by a group of Chickasaws, because white men have been murdering members of their tribe.
 Crockett and Fink discover that the river pirates led by Samuel Mason, portrayed by Mort Mills, are impersonating Indians.

 Cast

 Kenneth Tobey, later of the syndicated television adventure series Whirlybirds, starred as Jim Bowie in the "Alamo" segment and then as Jocko in the two later episodes.
 Future Zorro star George J. Lewis portrayed Chickasaw chief Black Eagle.
 Thirty-three-year-old Don Megowan was cast as 26-year-old William Travis.
 Pat Hogan portrayed Chief Red Stick.
 William Bakewell portrayed Major Tobias Norton and in the final episodes as a keelboat race Master of Ceremonies.

-York, Parker, Tobey and Megowan met again as cast members for The Great Locomotive Chase.
+York, Parker, Tobey and Megowan met again as cast members of the 1956 film The Great Locomotive Chase.